 Dining in Wroxham

 There is a whole host of places to enjoy a bite to eat in Wroxham from a café and McDonalds in Roys food hall to pubs and hotels such as The Kings Head Hotel and Hotel Wroxham.
-If you are looking for fine dining then The Station Smokehouse and The River Kitchen are just two of the great restaurants in the village.
+If you are looking for fine dining then The Station Smokehouse and The Bridge are just two of the great restaurants in the village.

 How to Get to Wroxham